Altinn/altinn-studio-docs/content/app/development/data/attachments/_index.en.md

 1. Custom file types can be specified if you want to limit the file types that can be submitted.
 In this case, a user will be prevented from uploading if the file type is not in the approved list.
 2. The minimum/maximum amount of file attachments can be specified if you want a specific amount of attachments uploaded through the component.
    By setting the value of _minst antall filvedlegg_ to '0' it will not be required to upload a file.
-3. The maxmimum file size is specified in _MB_.
+3. The maximum file size is specified in _MB_.

 Additional configurations that can be set for attachments include: allowed contributors and description.
-This is conigured in _applicationMetadata.json_ which is placed under App/config in the application repo.
+This is configured in _applicationMetadata.json_ which is placed under App/config in the application repo.

 ### File upload component with tagging

 There is also a separate component where the user tags the file using a dropdown list.
-This is configured pretty similarily to the normal file upload component, with the addition of a codelist-ID and the name you want the tag to have.
+This is configured pretty similarily to the normal file upload component, with the addition of a code list ID and the name you want the tag to have.

 ![The file upload component with tagging](vedleggsmerkekom.png "The file upload component with tagging")